 Business goal: Increase sales to $50K per month from Google organic traffic.

-Assuming that you make $1000 from every 5K visits you get from Google search, to get to $50K sales per month you’ll need to get around 250,000 visits from Google.
+Assuming that you make $1000 from every 5K visits you get from Google search, to get to $50K in sales per month, you’ll need to get around 250,000 visits from Google.

-If your current traffic level is 140K Google visits per month, then your digital marketing strategy should include steps on how you can get from 140K visits to 250K visits.
+If your current traffic level is 140K Google visits per month, then your digital marketing strategy should include steps on getting from 140K visits to 250K visits.

-A typical step could be, “Publish 3 new blog posts per week”, which needs to be broken down further to specify which/topics keywords the blog posts will target and what would be the expected outcome in terms of traffic increase.
+A typical step could be “Publish 3 new blog posts per week”, which needs to be broken down further to specify which/topics and keywords the blog posts will target and what would be the expected outcome in terms of traffic increase.